grownjs/jamrock-guide/docs/command-line.md

 Just make sure you have built your pages first.

 > [!IMPORTANT]
-> Environment variables can be set as part of the arguments, e.g.
+> Redis is encouraged for production, since the sessions and pub/sub support is
+> stored in memory by default, which is intended for development only.
 >
-> `jamrock serve NODE_ENV=production PORT=80`

-## Options

-Redis is encouraged for production, since the sessions and pub/sub support is stored in memory by default, which is intended for development only.

-If you want to use UnoCSS make sure you have the appropriate `unocss.config.mjs` module on the working directory.
+> If you want to use UnoCSS make sure you have the appropriate `unocss.config.mjs`
+> module on the `./pages` directory, stylesheets will be calculated from the
+> used classes by rendered components on every request.